 Description

-The memorial, set on a paved area, comprises a Latin cross of Doulting stone with fleur-de-lys shaped terminals at the end of each arm, on a hexagonal shaft and plinth which stands upon a two-stepped hexagonal base.
-The memorial is approximately 2.5 metres high.
+The Great and Little Kimble War Memorial, dated 1920, was designed by C M Oldrid Scott.
+It is located on a paved area and features a Latin cross made of Doulting stone, with fleur-de-lys shaped terminals at the ends of each arm.
+The cross is mounted on a hexagonal shaft and plinth, which stands on a two-stepped hexagonal base, reaching approximately 2.5 metres in height.

-Inscribed green Westmoreland stone panels are inset on three sides of the plinth.
-The front west face lists the eight names of the fallen from the First World War.
-The north face, to its left, reads: PRAISE GOD/ FOR THESE/ MEN OF KIMBLE/ WHO LAID DOWN/ THEIR LIVES/ IN THE WAR/ 1914-1918/ AND: 1939-1945.
-The south face, to the right of the front panel reads: THEIR NAME/ LIVETH FOR/ EVERMORE.
+The plinth has inset panels made of green Westmoreland stone on three sides.
+The front west face lists the names of eight individuals who fell in the First World War.
+The north face, to the left, bears the inscription: PRAISE GOD/ FOR THESE/ MEN OF KIMBLE/ WHO LAID DOWN/ THEIR LIVES/ IN THE WAR/ 1914-1918/ AND: 1939-1945.
+The south face, to the right of the front panel, reads: THEIR NAME/ LIVETH FOR/ EVERMORE.

-A stone panel which includes the names of the five fallen from the Second World War has been added beneath the front west facing panel, mounted vertically against the base of the plinth.
+Additionally, a stone panel with the names of five individuals who fell in the Second World War has been added beneath the front west-facing panel, mounted vertically against the base of the plinth.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.